 Where Can I Buy Panera Tomato Soup?

-If you don’t have Panera Bread nearby and you’re craving their tomato soup, you can pick up some from a large grocery store chain.
-You can buy it in a pre-packaged container at places such as Walmart, Kroger, Hyvee, etc. You’ll have to heat it up, of course, but you have the option!
-Of course, you also have the option of making your own homemade version instead!
+If you don’t have Panera Bread nearby and you’re not up for making your own, you can pick up some from a large grocery store chain.
+You can buy it in a pre-packaged containers at places such as Walmart, Kroger, Hyvee, etc. Of course, I think the homemade version is well worth the effort!

 If you decided to give this Copycat Panera Tomato Soup Recipe a try, please let me know in the comments below or on social media!